-If you've been asked to "clear your DNS cache", it usually means your computer is holding on to outdated DNS records.
-This can cause issues such as:
+If you've been asked to "clear your DNS cache", it usually means your computer is storing old DNS information locally.

 - Seeing an old version of your website

-- Your domain pointing to the wrong server
+- Your domain points to the wrong server

 - Press